First-time homebuyer programs in NY

 Achieving the Dream

-This is SONYMA’s lowest interest rate program.
+Achieving the Dream is SONYMA’s lowest interest rate program.
 With a 30-year fixed rate mortgage, you’ll only have to contribute 3% of your total loan amount for your down payment.
 You can use this program for a whole range of home types, ranging from single-family to four-family homes, cooperatives and condominiums.

 There are no prepayment penalties with Achieving the Dream, so if you want to make additional payments to save yourself interest in the long run, it won’t cost you anything.
 You can combine this program with SONYMA’s other special features, including down payment assistance of up to 3% of your home’s purchase price.